photon87/mc22/README.md

 ![MultiMC Main Screen](images/multimc_main.png)

-- Click "Add Instance"
+- Click "Add Instance".

 ![MultiMC Add Instance](images/multimc_new.png)

-- Select "CurseForge" on the left
+- Select "CurseForge" on the left.
-- Scroll the list to the right untill you find "Better Minecraft [FABRIC] - 1.18.1"
+- Scroll the list to the right until you find "Better Minecraft [FABRIC] - 1.18.1".
-- Click "OK"
+- Click "OK".
 - MultiMC will download and install all of the Mods.

 ---